KRTirtho/spotube/README.md

 ## Things that don't work
 - Shows & Podcasts aren't supported as it'd require premium anyway
-- Beautiful UI (you missed it, see the title😂^)
+- Beautiful UI (you missed it, see the title😂👆)
-- Images aren't added to ensure the lowest resource usage
 - OS Media Controls

 #### Social handlers